edinburghlivinglab/dds/pages/pages-root-folder/index.md

 **Data, Design and Society** is a new sort of course that combines interdisciplinary teamwork with practice-based challenges.
-It is a collaboration between the Schools of Informatics, Social and Political Studies, and Design Informatics.
+It is a collaboration between the School of Informatics, Social and Political Studies, and Design Informatics.

 In today’s economy, students need the skills to work together with